-All members of the Master of Science in Communication Disorders Program, including students, staff, and faculty, are required to comply with the Federal Mandate of HIPAA as of April 2003.
-This mandate protects the privacy of clients and their information at the Stockton University Speech and Hearing Clinic and at any other site at which students, staff, or faculty may work/observe/visit.
+All members of the Master of Science in Communication Sciences & Disorders Program, including students, staff, and faculty, are required to comply with the Federal Mandate of HIPAA as of April 2003.
+This mandate protects the privacy of clients and their information at the Stockton University Speech & Hearing Clinic and at any other site at which students, staff, or faculty may work/observe/visit.
 Failure to comply with the confidentiality requirements of HIPAA may result in legal action.
 Refer to the HIPAA Violation Sanctions Policy.

-Formal HIPAA training must be obtained and proof uploaded into Exxat within the first semester of the MSCD program prior to acquiring any supervised observation or clock hours.
+Formal HIPAA training must be obtained and proof uploaded into Exxat under the Compliance section prior to the first semester of the MCSD program in order to begin acquiring any supervised observation or clock hours.

 - 1) There is a module available at no cost to Stockton students through the Collaborative Institutional Training Initiative (CITI) at www.citiprogram.org.
-Student Clinicians completing this training should complete the module designated as CITI Health Information Privacy and Security (HIPS) for Learning Modules for Non-IRB Purposes. - a) Once students enroll as learners (Role: student researcher graduate level), select "Add a Course" to be directed to the Curriculum page. - b) Respond accordingly to the 12 questions posed: - Question #1: Select options A and C - Question #2: Select option B only - Questions #3-#12: Select "not applicable" - c) You will be provided with a curriculum by the CITI program that includes a Conflict of

-Interest and a Responsible Conduct of Research course - you DO NOT have to complete those courses.
+Student Clinicians completing this training should complete the module designated as CITI Health Information Privacy and Security (HIPS) for Learning Modules for Non-IRB Purposes. - a) Once students enroll as learners (Role: student researcher graduate level), select "Add a Course" to be directed to the Curriculum page. - b) Respond accordingly to the 12 questions posed: - Question #1: Select options A and C - Question #2: Select option B only - Questions #3-#12: Select "not applicable" - c) You will be provided with a curriculum by the CITI program that includes a Conflict of Interest and a Responsible Conduct of Research course you DO NOT have to complete those courses. - d) Students should complete the CITI Health Information Privacy and Security (HIPS) for Learning Modules for Non-IRB Purposes course ONLY. - 2) A printable completion report must be uploaded to Exxat under the Compliance section, upon completion of the training and online examination.